holon-platform/holon-vaadin-flow-demo/README.md

 This is a full stack web application that simulates the online order management of a bakery.
 Starting from product and user records, it is possible to manage daily orders and to analyze sales data.

-The aim of the project is to show how to create a full stack application using __Vaadin Flow__ in combination with the __Vaadin Flow module of the Holon Platform__.
+The aim of the project is to show how to create a full stack application using __Vaadin Flow__ in combination with the [Vaadin Flow module of the Holon Platform](https://github.com/holon-platform/holon-vaadin-flow).

 ## Features
 These are the main features of the Bakery web application: